uriyacovy/ESPHome_nuki_lock/README.md

 ```

 ### Action: Unpair
-You can use this action to unpair your Nuki Smartlock:
+To unpair your Nuki Smart Lock, use the following action:
 ```yaml
 on_...:
   - nuki_lock.unpair:
 ```

 ### Callbacks
-You can use this callbacks to run specific actions:
+To run specific actions when certain events occur, you can use the following callbacks:
 ```yaml
 on_pairing_mode_on_action:
   - lambda: ESP_LOGI("nuki_lock", "Pairing mode turned on");